pborreli/Aura.Web/index.md

 Magic Quotes
 ------------
-As of PHP 5.3 magic quotes have been deprecated and disabled by default. `aura\web\Context` does not test for or remove magic quotes.
+As of PHP 5.3 magic quotes have been deprecated and disabled by default. `Aura\Web\Context` does not test for or remove magic quotes.

 Advanced Usage